suffs811/the-terminator/README.md

 - cover tracks by clearing log files and history, restoring log files to the copies made during stage 2, deleting all files created by terminator, and deleting terminator.py itself

 stage 4 - report writing
-- add contents from enum.txt (enumeration data), priv.txt (privilege escalation vector used to gain root privileges), and data_exfil.txt (peristence and target machine data) to .txt and .docx files with headings; use -o to specify desired file name
+- add contents from enum.txt (enumeration data), priv.txt (privilege escalation vector used to gain root privileges), and data_exfil.txt (persistence and target machine data) to .txt and .docx files with headings; use -o to specify desired file name

 # credit and license
 Copyright (c) 2023 suffs811